What is Torigai? What does Torigai taste like?

-Torigai are found from Mutsu Bay to Kyushu and live in the muddy sand floors of waters that are about 10 m deep.
+Torigai is found from Mutsu Bay to Kyushu and live in the muddy sand floors of waters that are about 10 m deep.
 People who see a piece of Japanese egg cockle (Torigai) for the first time, perhaps unconsciously hesitate before reaching for it.
 The name, “Torigai,” comes from its shape like a bird's beak.
 The more beautiful the color of the ink, the fresher it is.
 The thicker meat, the better they are valued.
 The tender shellfish meat is known for its distinctive flavor and fine sweetness.
 Many sushi fans are fond of this tasty treat.
 Live Torigai can be eaten raw but that comes with a strong, raw fragrance, so instead they are scalded before using.
 On the other hand, if you prefer to put this fragrance to use, you should eat it raw.
 Both raw and scalded nigiri sushi are good in their own ways.
-Incidentally, sushi restaurants that insist on the traditional Edo-style method, first scald the Torigai, then lightly dip it in sweet vinegar (vinegar with sugar) before using as a sushi topping.
+Incidentally, sushi restaurants that insist on the traditional Edo-style method, first scald the Torigai, then lightly dip it in sweet vinegar (vinegar with sugar) before using it as a sushi topping.

 Also called Cockle.